Consistency proof of a fragment of PV with substitution in bounded arithmetic: Introduction

+This paper is a revised version of the paper titled ``Consistency proof of a feasible arithmetic inside a bounded arithmetic,'' ~\cite{Yamagata2014} which was posted to ArXiv.
+It is revised from two aspects.
+First, it addresses the problem in the proof that causes Beckmann's counter-example.
+Second, it strengthens the meta-theory from $S^1_2$ to $S^2_2$, which is used to prove consistency. $S^2_2$ is necessary to prove the soundness of transitivity and substitution rules We discuss this point in Section \ref{subsec:meta}.

-The paper is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{sec:pre} summarizes the preliminaries.
 Section \ref{sec:PV} introduces $\PV$ and $\PV^-$, which is the target of our consistency proof.
-Section \ref{sec:comp} introduces the notion of \emph{(approximate) computation} and contains the proofs of the technical lemmas.
-Section \ref{sec:consis} contains the proofs of the consistency of $\PV^-$ and the concluding remarks and discussions are presented in Section \ref{sec:discuss}.
+Section \ref{sec:comp} introduces the notion of \emph{(approximate) computation}.
+Section \ref{sec:estimate} shows that for each computation $\sigma$, $\SIZE{\sigma}$ is polynomially bounded by the number of nodes in $\sigma$ and the number of primitive symbols in the conclusion of $\sigma$.
+Section \ref{sec:basics} presents technical lemmas that are used in the consistency proof.
+Section \ref{sec:consistency} presents the proofs of the consistency of $\PV^-$.
+Finally, Section \ref{sec:discuss} concludes the paper with a brief discussion.